GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

     Determine the intersection locations between all pairs of polygons.
     Append **i** to only compute internal (i.e., self-intersecting polygons) crossovers or **e** to only compute external (i.e., between pairs of polygons) crossovers [Default is both].
+Output records will list the coordinates of the crossing, the relative times along the two segments (i.e., floating point record numbers at the crossing), and the names of the two segments (as trailing text).

 .. _-L: